XM Broker is one of the world’s most widely used online brokers, founded in 2009 and headquartered in Limassol, Cyprus.

 Is XM Broker Legal in India?

-• Indian users onboarded under the Belize-regulated entity receive weaker regulatory protection compared to XM’s CySEC or ASIC licenses.
+- Indian users onboarded through a Belize-regulated entity receive weaker regulatory protection than those under XM’s CySEC or ASIC licenses.

-• In case of disputes, fund issues, or withdrawal problems, Indian laws offer no support, as the broker is outside India’s jurisdiction.
+- In case of disputes, fund issues, or XM Broker withdrawal problems, Indian laws offer no support, as the broker is outside India’s jurisdiction.

 Is XM Broker Safe?